This award recognizes an individual who has rendered extraordinary service over time to the profession AND to CLTA.

 This award is named for our second Executive Director and CLTA past president, Lorraine D’Ambruoso, who not only exemplified best practices and innovative, engaging teaching for decades, but who also served in district and organizational leadership capacities, and who continues to serve CLTA and many other language and culture organizations.
 Lorraine has been a tireless advocate for language teaching and learning.
-Affiliates and CLTA members may nominate.

 Items 1-7 need to be ready to upload when filling out the online form.
 Items 8 & 9 can be provided separately or incorporated into letters and/or resumé.

-1. evidence that the nominee is a member of CLTA.
+- Evidence that the nominee is a member of CLTA.
 Get email confirmation from email@example.com (cc firstname.lastname@example.org on all correspondence).

-2. nominee lives in California or teaches in California (Get email verification of address from email@example.com
+- Nominee lives in California or teaches in California (Get email verification of address from email@example.com

-3. nominated by any current CLTA member including CLTA board members (Get email verification of membership of nominator from firstname.lastname@example.org
+- Nominated by any current CLTA member including CLTA board members (Get email verification of membership of nominator from firstname.lastname@example.org

-4. letter of nomination describing attributes and contributions
+- Letter of nomination describing attributes and contributions

-5. brief professional resumé/CV of nominee
+- Brief professional resumé/CV of nominee

-6. three letters of recommendation
+- Three letters of recommendation

-7. a recent photograph of nominee (one copy suitable for display)
+- A recent photograph of nominee (one copy suitable for display)

-8. evidence of at least 20 years of language teaching and/or service to language education, at least five in California
+- Evidence of at least 20 years of language teaching and/or service to language education, at least five in California

-9. evidence of at least five years of exemplary service to CLTA and its members
+- Evidence of at least five years of exemplary service to CLTA and its members

-10. completed nomination form (available online)
+- Completed nomination form (available online)